Juliette Gréco, spellbinding French concert and recording star, dies at 93

 Ms. Gréco said she wanted to follow him back to the United States, but he cut short the liaison because he feared that her career, in the era of segregation, would be destroyed by her association with a Black man.
 “Sartre asked Miles why we didn’t get married, but Miles loved me too much, he said, to marry me,” she told the Guardian newspaper.

 She had no use for possessiveness in friends, lovers or artistic contracts.
-She showcased her grit in 1981 by agreeing to perform at a gala, televised live, in Chile for dictator Augusto Pinochet and throngs of military officers and their wives and then giving a concert of songs that had been banned by the junta.
+She showcased her grit in 1981 by agreeing to perform at a gala, televised live, in Chile for dictator Augusto Pinochet and throngs of military officers and their wives, and then giving a concert of songs that had been banned by the junta.

 “I came on stage to a tumultuous reception,” she said to the London Independent years later.
 “I went off to dead silence.
 That silence was one of the greatest triumphs of my career.”